Amaanuddin05/Penndora/README.md

 };
 ```

-3. Create `src/environments/firebase.environment.ts` with your Firebase config (see above)
+3. Create `src/environments/firebase.environment.ts` with your Firebase config (see above).

 **Note:** All environment files are included in `.gitignore` to prevent exposing sensitive information.